MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 ## Validation

-- The site has been tested in [HTML Validator](https://validator.w3.org/).
+- The site has been validated in [HTML Validator](https://validator.w3.org/).
 The HTML is valid at the time of writing as demonstrated below:

 ![HTML Validator](documentation/html-W3.png)

 There were only a couple of errors that were corrected before launch, namely removal of a redundant button id.

-- The site has been tested in [CSS Validator](https://jigsaw.w3.org/css-validator/).
+- The site has been validated in [CSS Validator](https://jigsaw.w3.org/css-validator/).
 The CSS is valid at the time of writing as demonstrated below:

 ![CSS Validator](documentation/css-W3C.png)

 There were a number of errors relating to syntax issues that were fixed by the developer before deployment, namely correcting a missing pixel value on a responsivity rule and correcting missing tansform function.

-- The site has been tested in [JS Hint](https://jshint.com/).
+- The site has been validated in [JS Hint](https://jshint.com/).
 The JS is valid at the time of writing as demonstrated below:

 ![JS Hint](documentation/js-hint-output.png)